BioJulia/biojulia.github.io/docs/src/index.md

 BioJulia is a passionate, community-led organization providing biology-related packages written in the [Julia programming language](https://julialang.org/).
-The organization offers a comprehensive, fully open-source ecosystem of both libraries that serve as essential building blocks for other packages as well as interactive tools for powering everyday tasks and workflows.
+The organization offers a comprehensive, fully open-source ecosystem of both libraries that serve as essential building blocks for other packages as well as interactive tools for everyday tasks and workflows.

 Biologists are fully empowered by Julia to easily tackle domain-specific challenges, taking advantage of features including:
 - [Fully reproducible environments](https://pkgdocs.julialang.org/v1/environments/) thanks to Julia's built-in package manager